Extreme heat and floods are back in the Midwest. How does climate change play in?

 “The devastation is severe, and it's widespread,” said Iowa Gov. Kim Reynolds at a press conference on June 23.
 “In almost every community impacted, the rivers crested several feet above record levels from the floods of 1993.”

 Before the flood, Burt County farmer Randy Olson said his crop was one of the best he’d had in years — now, it’s basically destroyed.
-He said crop insurance will help him and his neighbors break even, but it still hurts the local economy.
+He said crop insurance will help him and his neighbors break even, but the local economy is still hurt.

 “That is of course a ripple effect for the economy, because if nobody has money, nobody can spend money,” Olson said.
 “So it kind of goes around a little bit.”